kapouer/url-inspector/README.md

 * thumbnail
   *optional* a URL to a thumbnail

-* sample
+* embed
-  *optional* short string extracted from the beginning of the data, could be used to represent the data itself.
-Archives might list some of their files in here.
+  *optional* a URL that can be used in an iframe

 * all
   an object with all additional metadata that was found